alengysia/Fact-Forest/README.md

 #### Future enhancements

-in the future I would like to add more animals and animations.
+in the future I would like to add more animals and animations, as well as make it reflexive to screen size changes.